Azure-Lazuline/teleport-limits/README.md

 ### Options

 The options menu ingame has settings for the mod, under the "General" tab.

+- **Teleport Cooldown**: 0/15/30/60/90 minutes
-You can configure the duration (0/15/30/60/90 minutes), and also toggle "Only At Landmarks" to allow you to teleport only if you're already at a landmark.
+- **Only At Landmarks**: allow teleports only if you're already at a landmark.
 (This overrides the NG+ option for that, and is implemented a little bit nicer.)

 ### Installation